p2-inc/examples/frameworks/spring-boot-keycloak/angularclient/README.md

-his project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.4.

 # NodeJS

-This project runs using Node.js version v12.22.9.
+This project runs using Node.js version v16 or newer.

 # npm package manager

 This project is build using npm package manager version 8.5.1